gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Executable Jar support with `project.javaexec` and `JavaExec`

-`JavaExec` and `project.javaexec` will now run an executable jar under when the `JavaExec.main` property has not been set and the classpath resolves to a single file.
+`JavaExec` and `project.javaexec` will now run an executable jar when the `JavaExec.main` property has not been set and the classpath resolves to a single file.

 Under these circumstances, Gradle will assume that the single jar in the classpath is an executable jar and will run it with `java -jar`.
 For proper execution, the `Main-Class` attribute will need to be set in the executable jar.